Yvonne27Jin/BSDS3002/README.md

 Overview of concepts covered in the assignments are as follows.

 ## A1
-Programming task 1: B
+Programming task 1:
-asic network construction, visualisation and network measurements (density, diameter, centralities).
+Basic network construction, visualisation and network measurements (density, diameter, centralities).

 ## A2
 Programming task 2: